-- Choose wild, organic, and/or grass-fed food when possible.
+- Choose wild, organic, and/or grass-fed food over conventionally produced foods whenever possible.

 - Consider taking up intermittent fasting.

 - Adjust your diet in accordance with your goals, activity levels, and health status.
-E.g., if you’re very physically active, you may find that you need to include some starchy grains in your diet to achieve peak athletic performance.
+E.g., if you’re very physically active, you may find that you need to include some starchy grains such as brown rice in your diet to achieve peak athletic performance.

 Strategies you can use to rewild your body: